 Create a Financial Plan for Homeownership and Beyond

-For individuals and families, this is the time to create a financial plan for the short term to get through COVID-19, a mid-term plan for the next 12-36 months as we move through and past the pandemic, and a longer-term plan to create a stronger financial future.
-Working with your trusted professionals, including a financial planner, accountant, lawyer, independent mortgage planner, and non-profit credit counsellor, now is the best time to review your current situation.
+For individuals and families, this is the time to create a short term financial plan to rebuild after the pandemic, and a longer-term plan to create a stronger financial future.
+Working with your trusted professionals, including a financial planner, accountant, lawyer, and independent mortgage planner, now is the best time to review your current situation.
 Establish a roadmap for your home ownership, financing, and investments, as well as your estate and legacy planning.

 Pauline Tonkin is a licensed independent mortgage advisor, known for helping her clients make informed decisions about their mortgage and borrowing options.
-She is committed to exceptional client service and an unwavering standard of care and respect, and welcomes your questions.
+She is committed to exceptional client service and an unwavering standard of care and respect.